pdylanross/mksrc.py/README.md

 ###Usage

 mksrc.py should be called with a list of files that you want to generate along with the templates you want to apply to them.
 The syntax is Filename-Template.
-You can separate multiple files with commas or spaces.
+You can create multiple files by separating them with commas or spaces.
 If no template is specified, mksrc will use the default template.
-The provided one contains a header and cpp file that include the .generated.h file in the header, and the project PCH & header in the cpp file.
+The provided one contains a header and cpp file that include the .generated.h file in the header, and the project PCH & normal header in the cpp file.

 ```sh
 mksrc.py AFileUsingTheDefaultTemplate AUObject-UObject,AUStruct-UStruct